Aries Moross: Music videos and related work

 In 2009 they were appointed art director for Simian Mobile Disco, developing album artwork, music videos' and live performance visuals.

 In 2010, Moross became a director at Pulse Films, where they directed several music videos.

 Moross has directed other music videos, including for Alpines in 2011.

 In 2012 they acted as art director for Jessie Ware and has directed several music videos for them, including "Running", "Wildest Moments" and "If You're Never Gonna Move" (2012).

 Studio Moross

 In 2012, Moross founded Studio Moross, which focuses on music-based projects.
-Through her studio, she has worked as creative director as well as more hands-on work as illustrator or designer.
+Through their studio, they have worked as creative director as well as more hands-on work as illustrator or designer.

 By 2021 the studio had a staff of around ten people, and had created music graphics for pop singers such as Anne-Marie and The Spice Girls on tour, as well as festivals, including Parklife (for at least five years).
 Their clients and work included a Manchester club for The Warehouse Project; branding for the British Film Institute's Flare Festival for LGBTQ+ films in 2020; animated titles for American children's TV show All That; Nike; Billie Eilish; and MTV.